 Fault Detection systems will continue to trigger at recipe step boundaries but as equipment data sampling rates increase real-time alarming will see greater utilization and also provide input for virtual metrology systems tied to R2R control.
 Fault Classification and Fault Prediction can reduce problem resolution time and the severity of process excursions but widespread use will evolve slowly due to technology and standards hurdles.
-Chamber variance tracking and reporting will become an increasingly important tool for identifying yield and throughput issues, with APC assisted chamber variance eventually taking the place of variance reporting.
 SPC is a mature technology with its current use rate and domain space continuing.
-Over the longer term, PCS solutions will leverage virtual metrology and other technologies to provide for real-time yield prediction with feedback into FICS for improved scheduling/dispatch, process control, and maintenance management that is better tied to productivity and waste objectives.